cloudogu/k8s-ecosystem/docs/development/image_build_en.md

    - To build only for a specific hypervisor, the `--only=` parameter can be used
    - Example: `packer build -var "timestamp=$(date +%Y%m%d)" --only=virtualbox-iso.ecosystem-virtualbox k8s-prod.pkr.hcl`

+> For VirtualBox installations < 7, an additional variable must be set because certain options used are not available for the version.
+>
+>`packer build -var "timestamp=$(date +%Y%m%d)" -var "virtualbox-version-lower-7=true" --only=virtualbox-iso.ecosystem-virtualbox k8s-prod.pkr.hcl`

 ## 3. Wait

 - The image building process takes about 15 minutes, depending on your hardware and internet connection.